Thatching in Glamorgan

 The old image above, from around 1900, shows thatch at Blackpill, on the Gower, near Swansea.
 A careful look will see a probable thatcher’s ladder protruding over the back elevation… The right hand cosy cottage, lies at Bonvilston.

-Old Barry… This large town still has some thatch.
-This Edwardian winter scene, shows typical combed wheat reed thatching.
+Old Barry… Lying between Rhoose and Sully, this large town still has some thatch.
+The early 1900’s winter scene,above, shows typical combed wheat reed thatching.
 With the house on the right having been repaired.

 Finally, another thatch at Bonvilston, and a cautionary tale from the village…